Alabama's Nick Saban retiring after 7 national titles, most in major college football history

 Nick Saban's coaching reign has come to an end.
 His dominance over college football, however, will forever linger in the lore of the sport.

-Saban, who won seven national championships — more than any other major college football coach — and turned Alabama back into a national powerhouse with six of those titles in 17 seasons, announced his retirement Wednesday.
+Saban, who won seven national championships — more than any other major college football coach — and turned Alabama back into a national powerhouse that shattered an Associated Press poll record for most consecutive seasons at No. 1, announced his retirement Wednesday.

 The 72-year-old Saban restored a Crimson Tide program once ruled by Paul “Bear” Bryant to the top of college football after taking over in 2007.
 As he stacked his wins, Saban's celebrity status reached royalty levels in the state of Alabama.